Code-Institute-Submissions/Personal-Portfolio-Website/README.md

-Marjolein van Leeuwens Portfolio Website
+Portfolio Website Marjolein van Leeuwen
 ---------------------------------------
 **First Milestone Project: User Centric Frontend Development - Code Institute**

 This personal portfolio website is meant as a display for prospective employers.
 It’s my way to make a good first impression.
-I would like visitors to get to know me personally and show them what my skills and capabalities are.
+I would like visitors to get to know me personally and show them what my skills and capabilities are.
-Since I am from the Netherlands, I made it a bilingual portfolio website.
+Because of my Dutch nationality, I created the portfolio website bilingual.

 **User stories**

-* The first thing employers and recruiters will see on my website is my name, my picture and a [CV][CV] they can directly download.
+* The first thing employers and recruiters will see on my website is my name, my picture and a CV they can directly download.
+The CV can be downloaded in [English][EN] and [Dutch][NL].
 * The navigation bar allows users to quickly visit any section within my site.
-* If the visiter wants to go back to the top, there is a back-to-top arrow on the bottom right.
+* If the visitor wants to go back to the top, there is a back-to-top arrow on the bottom right.
-* The visiter can view my two projects in the Work section which shows my capabilities in coding
+* The visitor can view my two projects in the Work section which shows my capabilities in coding

 **Demo**